In the email marketing industry, the consensus is that a good email open rate is between 15 percent and 20 percent.

-The consensus in the email marketing industry is that a good email open rate is between 15-20%.
 If you are below this, there are some simple things you can do.
-But with a little more work you can get your email open rate much higher.
+But with a little more work, you can get your email open rate much higher.

-Increasing your email open rate directly impacts the click rate too.
+Increasing your email open rate directly impacts the click rate, too.
 This leads to more conversions.
-And conversions directly impact the success of your email marketing campaign.
+And conversions directly impact the success of your email marketing campaign(s).

-Below are strategies to get the highest possible email open rate.
+Below are eight strategies to get the highest possible email open rate.

 Increasing email open rates requires getting to the inbox

-Your first objective with any email campaign is to get to the inbox and not the spam/junk folder.
-Seems obvious, but too often important steps are skipped.
+Your first objective with any email campaign is to get to the inbox and not the spam (or junk) folder.
+Seems obvious, but too often, important steps are skipped.

-So, before spending your time tweaking subject lines, A/B testing, or doing everything else this article outlines, make sure you’ve setup your email marketing for success.
+So, before spending your time tweaking subject lines, A/B testing or doing anything else this article outlines, make sure you’ve set up your email marketing for success.

-These technical email setup details are not part of the purpose of this article.
-We’ve put together a separate article on Email inbox placement and avoiding the junk folder.
+Dive into these technical email setup details with our guide on email inbox placement and avoiding the junk folder.

-Once you have confirmed your email isn’t landing in the spam/junk folder, it’s time to focus on increasing your email open rate.
+Once you have confirmed your email isn’t landing in spam, it’s time to focus on increasing your email open rate.

 It starts with the subject line.